Meet the Team

 Coastal Program Biologist

-Prior to coming to Point Blue, I spent twenty years in the medical field while simultaneously raising twin sons and pursuing educational opportunities.
-Along this journey, I became cognizant of my strong desire to redirect my professional life.
-I currently attend Oregon State University studying Fisheries and Wildlife Science, specializing in conservation and ecology in order to enhance my field biology and research skills acquired over the years with Point Blue.
-I have a keen interest in Avian Ecology and Conservation as a focus for further professional and academic pursuits.
+I earned my Bachelor of Science degree in Fisheries and Wildlife Science from Oregon State University with coursework emphasis in ecology and conservation.
+Prior to coming to Point Blue, I spent a fulfilling twenty years in the medical field while simultaneously raising twin sons and pursuing educational opportunities.
+Along this journey, I became cognizant of my strong desire to redirect my professional life toward a career devoted to preserving the natural world.
+I have a keen interest in biodiversity conservation and avian ecology, both of which will continue to drive my future professional and academic pursuits.

-My passion for wildlife was sparked at an early age by childhood adventures meandering through the woodlands and riparian habitats surrounding Walden Pond in Concord, MA.
-This rural area exposed me to the beauty of nature and ecological importance of all aspects of the natural world.
-Intrigued, inspired and captivated, this fortunate life experience shaped my respect for nature and desire to preserve wilderness for future generations.
+Growing up on the east coast, my passion for wildlife was sparked at an early age through childhood adventures meandering woodlands and wetlands around the Walden Pond area of Concord, MA.
+The rural environment exposed me to the beauty of nature and ecological importance of diversity in the natural world.
+This fortunate early life experience shaped my respect for nature and desire to conserve healthy ecosystems for future generations.
 As stated by Henry David Thoreau, “In Wildness Is the Preservation of the World”.
-After moving to California as a teenager, the marine and coastal ecosystems became the focus of my conservation interests.
+After moving to California as a teenager, marine and coastal ecosystems became the focus of my conservation interests.

-Outside of the field season, I can often be found engaged in Pilates and yoga as a life-long advocate for health and fitness.
-My family and I enjoy camping, hiking, and traveling to surrounding areas in search of quiet places, more birds, and always more fascinating natural beauty!
+As a life-long advocate for health and fitness, outside of the field season I enjoy Pilates, yoga, hiking, gardening and birding.
+My family and I also love camping excursions, or traveling in search of quiet places, more birds, and always more fascinating natural beauty!